 The privacy notice is especially important for those data controllers relying on the contractual or legitimate interests gateways as their legal basis for data processing.
 As these are the two key gateways for landlords and agents, it is absolutely crucial you as data controller have a comprehensive privacy notice.

 While it is unlikely that landlords or agents will have reason to hold the personal information of children under 18, if that is the case then specific requirements are placed on the data controller.
 The privacy notice must be designed in such a way that it is easy to read by children as well as adults.

 Help from the RLA

-The RLA is preparing model documentation to help you with this process which will be provided in April 2018.
+The RLA has prepared a number of documents to help landlords with this process.
 This is based on assuming that you collect information about your tenants using the RLA's Tenancy Information Form.
 The model documents we will provide are:

 - Data Audit - this enables you to check and assess what data you hold and use.

 - Various consent form templates.